IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 ```

 To configure the example application, the static configuration provider needs to be added to the
-existing list of providers returned by `ExampleApplication.createStaticConfigurationProviders()`.
-In
+existing list of providers returned by `TemplateApplication.createStaticConfigurationProviders()`.
-order for it to override any default values it must be added ahead of the default providers list:
+In order for it to override any default values it must be added ahead of the default providers

-**modules/products/exampleapp/src/main/kotlin/com/tomtom/ivi/example/product/exampleapp/ExampleApplication.kt**
+list:

+**template/app/src/main/kotlin/com/example/ivi/template/app/TemplateApplication.kt**

 ```kotlin
     override fun createStaticConfigurationProviders() =